ur-tcs/programming-2-ex-5/higher_order/README.md

 val isRegisteredForP2Val = ???
 ```
 2. Write a function `isP2Student` that checks whether a id number corresponds to a registered student.
 Write two versions: one using `containsBasic`, as a def; and one using `containsCurried`, `notLifter`, and `andLifter`, as a val.
-For the `val`, as before, do not create an anonymous function: the definition should have no mention of a id number variable.
+For the `val`, as before, do not create an anonymous function: the definition should have no mention of an id number variable.

 ```Scala
 def isP2StudentDef(id: Int): Boolean =